thembari/API/README.md

 * Start your virtual environment (pipenv/venv)
 * Pip install the requirements.txt to get your dependancies
 * Start the django server
-* Launch Postman to test the endpoints
+* Launch Postman with the appropriate URLs to test the request-response endpoints

 ## To Do / Pending

 * Authorization and authentication for access
 * Database poulation with past and present issues, posts, products etc.
-* CONSTANTLY CHECK AND UPDATE THE PROJECT SECTION OF THE REPO { TODOs, PENDING & DONE }
+* CONSTANTLY CHECK AND UPDATE THE <strong> PROJECT SECTION </strong> OF THE REPO { TODOs, PENDING & DONE }